lucas-zhao6/YalieSearch-Web/README.md

 # Yalie Search Web App

-A modern web application for searching Yale students by description using AI-powered semantic search with CLIP embeddings.
+A modern web application for finding Yalies using AI-powered semantic search with CLIP embeddings.

 ## Architecture